 VIDA is an easy to use tool that ticks all the boxes:

 - Wellbeing assessment

 - Educational and training content

 - Engages your staff

 - CPD certificate

+Now you no longer need to ask “what is my responsibility as an employer?” because you have the answer.
 What are you waiting for?
 Get your team signed up and drive health and safety for home workers with Vitrue VIDA which makes organisations compliant regarding HSE home working guidance!